brandontksmith/CMSC256-A1/readme.txt

 	java -jar A1.jar Q2

-	From here, the program will prompt you...
+	From here, the program will prompt you for a number of lines, and then have you enter that many lines.
+It will then reverse and print out each line in reverse order.

 PROGRAM 3:

 	java -jar A1.jar Q3

+	From here, the program will prompt you to choose a Polygon, and then ask you for the inputs of the specified polygon.
+It will output the area and perimeter of the shape you choose.

 PROGRAM 4: